kylec32/scaledcode-blog/content/blog/ntp-gone-wrong/index.md

 #### Why did this start happening all of a sudden?

 We did find a small amount of evidence that supported that this issue had occurred in very isolated cases in the past but when the incident came up it was happening all over so the reasonable question was asked, why now?
 Unfortunately, we don't know the answer.
 Potentially there was a new group of servers brought online to pool.ntp.org that couldn't handle the load they were given and so they started responding with RATE limit errors.
 Maybe some new or existing time servers decided to chaos test everyone that used them to make sure everyone's client implementation could handle the legitimate non-happy path responses (we couldn't).
-We still weren't sure but we did learn that it wasn't just our group that was affected but there became more and more reports of this issue happening with this open source project.
+We still weren't sure but we did learn that it wasn't just our group that was affected but there later were more and more reports of this issue happening with this open source project.
 I am proud of the team I worked with and that we were able to detect, diagnose, and recover from the issue before many in the community had even found out it was a problem and we were able to offer a warning as well as a suggested way forward to the community at large.

 ### Lessons learned

 It is easy to take advantage of the products and technologies you build your solutions on top of.
-That is OK most of the time honestly, if we had to reimplement the whole stack from bottom to top each time we took on a project we would never get anywhere.
+That is OK most of the time, if we had to reimplement the whole stack from top to bottom each time we took on a project we would never get anywhere.
 Even so, understanding [how the system works](https://blog.scaledcode.com/blog/mechanical-sympathy-in-software-dev/) and where it can break is always worth its time in my opinion.
 We re-learned that every line of code is a liability.
 If you don't think some code is providing value, remove it, at best it was causing no benefit and no issues but at worst it is providing no positive impact but was providing a negative impact.
 This incident was also a great exercise of the various debugging techniques we have available to us not all issues can be debugged using the same technique so having several methods at your disposal is extremely helpful.

+### Additional Resources

+To further test this issue I wrote an extremely simple NTP server that always responds with a rate limit response.
+The code for that NTP server is hosted [here.](https://github.com/kylec32/RateLimitedNtp)